NBSutton98/COM-Documentation/docs/task4.md

 ## Testing our new website with app.get

+!!! info "Info"
-with our new get request, we can now test our new website!
+        With our new get request, we can now test our new website!

 <br>**7** lets add a messgae to our json object<br>
 ![get](./Task4/appGetMessage.png)